-In 1958, a legislative act was passed creating the National Aeronautics and Space Administration (NASA).
+In October, 1958 a legislative act was passed creating the National Aeronautics and Space Administration (NASA).
 As a result, the facility was absorbed by NASA and renamed the NASA Lewis Research Center in honor of George Lewis, NACA’s Director of Aeronautical Research.
-During the 1960s and 1970s, the Lewis Research Center conducted experiments and developed technologies in support of the space program, including the completion of the Zero Gravity Research Facility in 1966 - designated as a National Historic Landmark in 1985.
-The center played an important role in perfecting the use of liquid hydrogen rocket fuel, used in the Mercury and Apollo space missions.
-Scientists at Lewis were also responsible for developmental work on upper-stage launch vehicles for the lunar landing.
+NACA and its missions and projects were incorporated into the new agency.
+The new agency would be responsible for civilian human, satellite, and robotic space programs, as well as aeronautical research.
+Abe Silverstein joined NASA headquarters in Washington and brought broad influence upon formative NASA policies and projects.
+During the 1960s and 1970s, the Lewis Research Center built and utilized the Rocket Engine Test Facility (RETF) to conduct experiments and develop technologies in support of the space program for the Mercury, Gemini, and Apollo programs to reach the moon and the ensuing STS (Space Shuttle) program.
+The center played an important role in perfecting the use of liquid hydrogen upper stage rocket fuel used in the space missions leading to the lunar landings beginning in 1969.

 Completed in 1966, the Zero Gravity Research Facility (Zero-G) at Lewis has also been utilized in support of space flight components and fluid systems in a weightless or microgravity environment.
 The Zero-G is a ground based microgravity facility, the largest of its kind in the world.
 It is one of two 432 feet drop towers located at NASA Glenn.
 The facility is currently used by NASA-funded researchers from around the world to study the effects of microgravity on physical phenomena such as combustion and fluid physics, to develop and demonstrate new technology for future space missions, and to develop and test experiment hardware designed for flight aboard the International Space Station and future spacecraft.